PelionIoT/mbl-docs/Docs/introduction/introduction.md

     * Large-scale management of device groups.
     * Device management and status monitoring, including notifications of connection status.
     * Access control at the account level.
     * Over-the-air, digitally signed and verified updates to send new features and security patches to deployed devices, fixing vulnerabilities before they're exploited.
-The updatable components are:
+Any combinations of the following updatable components can be included in the update payload:
-        * Bootloaders (added in 0.9)
+        * Bootloaders
-        * Kernel (added in 0.9)
+        * Kernel
         * Root file system
         * User applications